Leah Patterson-Baker: Reception

 In 2007, when Leah was unsure whether or not to leave Summer Bay, Melissa Gaudron writing for The Sydney Morning Herald branded her the "forever indecisive Leah" and said she wanted her to leave the soap opera altogether.
 While her colleague, Greg Hassell opined that Home and Away was "surprisingly well produced and acted" and that it benefited from the "steadying influence of old-time cast members" such as Nicodemou.
 Sasha Molitorisz said that Leah tries so hard to be a good mum that "she's forgetting she may occasionally need some sleep".
 Jim Schembri of The Age said Nicodemou is a "Home and Away long hauler".
 He opined that Dan made Leah "so happy so quickly" in comparison to Jesse, who he said failed to make her happy "after two years of trying".

 The Sydney Morning Herald's Stuart O'Connor criticised the episode of Home and Away that Leah gives birth to VJ.
 He said the acting was "woeful" and vowed never to watch another episode of the serial.
 A columnist writing for the Daily Record said that Leah and Elijah went "through a tough time getting their love on track" because of "meddling parents" and Leah's doubts about him.
 They added that they were "doubtful" the couple would remain together.
 Tahlia Pritchard from Punkee stated that Home and Away always guaranteed its viewers a four things, which were "Alf, for one.
 Marilyn always smiling even if she’s angry or upset.
 Leah having something tragic happen to her because she can’t get a break.
 And some shirtless, good looking men."
+Chloe Timms from Inside Soap believed that Leah and Justin were "meant to be".